ste93/tucson_refactoring/TuCSoN/how-to/how-to.md

 ###### 1.1 <a name="downloading">Downloading</a>

-If you want the *ready-to-use* distribution of TuCSoN, download **TuCSoN-1.11.0.0209.jar** archive from the "Downloads" section, here > <http://bitbucket.org/smariani/tucson/downloads>. **TuCSoN_boot.sh** bash script is also available for quick boot of TuSCoN components and examples.
+If you want the *ready-to-use* distribution of TuCSoN, download **tucson.jar** archive from the "Downloads" section, here > <http://bitbucket.org/smariani/tucson/downloads>. **TuCSoN_boot.sh** bash script is also available for quick boot of TuSCoN components and examples.

 If you want the *source code* of TuCSoN, clone the TuCSoN **[Git](http://git-scm.com) repository** hosted here on Bitbucket, at > <http://smariani@bitbucket.org/smariani/tucson.git> (e.g., from a command prompt type `$> git clone https://smariani@bitbucket.org/smariani/tucson.git`) <a href="#1">\[1\]</a>.